 Upayan claimed that one of the biggest things the company has learnt throughout this period is how working remotely can increase productivity.
 Now the company are working smarter with clients on a remote basis to share information, gather requirements and so on.

-Like UL, Microbac Laboratories has worked hard to diversity its product offering and meet the demands created by COVID-19 - pioneering several methods of testing through its specialist virology and molecular biology division.
+Like UL, Microbac Laboratories has worked hard to diversify its product offering and meet the demands created by COVID-19 - pioneering several methods of testing through its specialist virology and molecular biology division.

 Microbac is a family owned business and one of the US leaders in food, environmental and life science testing services.